faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Books, of course, were not the only sources of information.
 Many things can be learned by word of mouth, what Mormon historian B. H. Roberts once called the fund of “common knowledge” inherited by individuals living in the same cultural setting.[19]
 Joseph Smith certainly inherited some of his attitudes and beliefs about the Indians from his ancestors–many of them leading citizens in New England’s Puritan community and members of the Congregational church.
 His maternal grandfather, Solomon Mack, fought against the Indians in the French and Indian Wars.[20]
 Moreover, Joseph may have learned about Indian origin [10] problems through popular channels of information such as circuit preachers, traveling lecturers, or community talk circulating in the country store, post office, and other public gathering places.

-Hence, Callister seems to have misinterpreted Vogel's near-exhaustive demonstration of the penetrance of certain ideas in the psyche of Joseph Smith's time and place as a strawman which would require Joseph to have had direct contact with these books in order to have generated the Book of Mormon.
+Vogel's main point is that these ideas had *heavily* penetrated the psyche of Joseph Smith's time and place.
+To suggest that Joseph must have directly read all of these these books seems to miss the thrust of the argument.

 > <span style="color:red; margin-left:-30px;">[Arg5:6b] The claim is then made that these books—or discussions of the same in newspapers or conversations—became the basis for the historical narrative in the Book of Mormon.[28]</span>